DeeBee123/cms/README.md

 1) Clone this repository.
 2) Start apache and sql server.
-3) Open localhost/cms.
+3) Open localhost/cms in your browser.

 USAGE

-To navigate click on Buttons or use navigation header.
+* To navigate click on Buttons or use navigation header.
-Use username = username and password = password to login as an admin.
+* Use username = username and password = password to login as an admin.
-To create new page just add title and content.
+* To create new page just add title and content.